-What Is Prostate Stimulation?
+What Is a Prostate Orgasm?

-The prostate is sometimes called the male G-spot, which honestly undersells it.
-And if you’re wondering what any of this says about your orientation - it doesn’t.
+People of every orientation are curious about this, by the way.
+The prostate doesn’t ask who you sleep with.
+If you’re wondering what any of this says about your orientation - it doesn’t.

 Where Is the Prostate and How Do I Find It?